komdog/TON-Logger/README.md

 # TON Logger
-A Simple way to keep track of your current TON session
+A Simple way to keep track of your current Terrors Of Nowhere session